Attractions & Things to Do in Ancient Olympia

 Working place of the great sculptor of antiquity who created the huge golden-ivory statue of Zeus, one of the wonders of the ancient world.

-Organizational center of the ancient Olympic Games, seat of the judges, and place where the penalties and the objections were discussed.
+Administrative center of the ancient Olympic Games, seat of the judges, and place where the penalties and the objections were discussed.

 Monastery of Panayia Kremasti, Lanthi Pyrgos